cran-task-views/MetaAnalysis/MetaAnalysis.md

     effect of unmeasured confounders
 -   `r pkg("boutliers")` provides bootstrap distributions
     for outlier detection and influence diagnostics
+-   `r pkg("metaconfoundr")` provides a number of ways to visualise confounding relationships in meta-analysis

 *Investigating small study bias*